Soft Shell Crab Recipe with Salad and Spicy Sauce

 Meanwhile, back in that bigger town where, but for the grace of wireless, I rarely go these days, people are getting their freak on for another spring delicacy.
 At Serious Eats this week, they’re talking about this article by Josh Ozersky at Time.com and pondering why foodies freak out about ramps in the springtime.
 I, for one, like ramps a sort of unnatural amount.
 Last year around this time I even made them kid-friendly (or, if you prefer, exploited the hell out of them) by turning them into a dip.
 And as you probably know by now, you’ll usually find me right on the front lines of the biggest mob freaking out about spring’s first vegetables.

-3. While the crabs are cooking, combine the mayo, soy sauce, sriracha and minced onion in a small bowl and mix well.
+- While the crabs are cooking, combine the mayo, soy sauce, sriracha and shallot in a small bowl and mix well.

-4. Place a bed of greens and some cucumbers and cherry tomatoes in each of three wide bowls.
+- Place a bed of greens and some cucumbers, cherry tomatoes, and avocado slices in each of four wide bowls.
 Lay two crabs over each, and drizzle with spicy sauce.
 Serve warm.